 Thick glass is best for vodka decanters.
 Whether you are taking shots or mixing martinis, you’ll want to chill the vodka before, and thin glass is brittle when it gets cold, more likely to shatter.
 Look for thick walls and a flat base that will sit firmly on a bed of ice.

 Mark each type of alcohol on your bar with liquor tags.
 These handy medallions rest around the neck of the bottle and help you know the difference between, say, Kentucky bourbon and Caribbean rum.
 A mix up like that could be a shock to the taste buds.

 When presenting a wedding or anniversary gift, a crystal bottle for liquor is a trustworthy companion for the alcohol itself.
+With it’s gently twisted shape this decanter is quite elegant.
 Yes, I always value the gift of Grey Goose, but an heirloom serving piece will be far more memorable in the long run.

 You may want to swap out different sets of glassware from time to time, so don’t get hung up on finding pieces that are an exact match in terms of shape.
 When putting together a full set of glassware, don’t be scared to pair a square whiskey bottle with round lowballs.
 Just make sure all pieces were made from a similar color of glass.
+This set comes with a decanter and matching glasses so you don’t have to worry about them not matching.
 There are endless variances in the clarity of clear glass, but when you look at individual pieces side-by-side, the differences are usually noticable.